Testing Creative Concepts and how to do it

 We Have Been Guilty Too

 We have found the best methodology is to test the strategy and preceptive values behind the equities.
-Do this before the creation of them .And we have made our process to do just that.
+Do this before the creation of them .And we have created our process to do just that.

 The vast majority of brand development firms do this in reverse.
-First, they create the marks and lines, then they attempt to test the validity of the creative.
-And, without understanding whether the strategy itself is correct.
+First, they create the marks and lines, then they attempt to test the validity of the creative without understanding whether the strategy itself is correct.
 This is akin to having a waiter bring your meal to the table before you’ve selected something from the menu.

 Logos and Theme Line when Testing Creative Concepts